 Serving static files is the basis of HTTP service.
 This concerns

-files, but also styles and images.
+.html files, but also styles and images.
 Express handles easily

 static files: the only thing is to tell it where the static files ate